Donate Newsletter

 What is Holocaust Memorial Day?

-Holocaust Memorial Day Trust (HMDT) encourages remembrance in a world scarred by genocide.
-We promote and support Holocaust Memorial Day (HMD) – the international day on 27 January to remember the 6 million Jews murdered during the Holocaust, alongside the millions of people murdered under Nazi persecution of other groups and during more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+The Holocaust Memorial Day Trust encourages remembrance in a world scarred by prejudice and systematic, targeted persecution.
+We promote and support Holocaust Memorial Day – the international day on 27 January to remember the 6 million Jews murdered during the Holocaust, and millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government.
+We also mark the genocide in Darfur.

 27 January marks the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.

-The Holocaust threatened the fabric of civilisation, and genocide must still be resisted every day.
+The Holocaust threatened the fabric of civilisation, and discrimination and persecution must still be resisted every day.
 Our world often feels fragile and vulnerable and we cannot be complacent.
-Even in the UK, prejudice and the language of hatred must be challenged by us all.
+Wherever it takes place, including in the UK, prejudice and the language of hatred must be challenged by us all.

 HMD is for everyone.
-Each year across the UK, thousands of people come together to learn more about the past and take action to create a safer future.
-We know they learn more, empathise more and do more.
+Each year across the UK, we bring people together to learn more about the past, empathise more with people today, and work to build a better future.

-Together we bear witness for those who endured genocide, and honour the survivors and all those whose lives were changed beyond recognition.
+Together we bear witness for communities who suffered attempted annihilation, and honour the survivors and all those whose lives were changed beyond recognition.

 Read more about the work of Holocaust Memorial Day Trust here.

-Explore the theme for Holocaust Memorial Day 2024: Fragility of Freedom.
+Explore the theme for Holocaust Memorial Day 2025: For a Better Future.
 Click here to read our theme vision, which outlines the different ways the theme can be explored.

 Light the darkness